1. 45 Better Ways to Say Please Find Attached My CV

 When should you use ‘Please find attached my CV’?

 The phrase ‘Please find attached my CV’ is frequently used in professional communication to inform that a CV or a resume is attached to the email or message.
-Below, you can find the most typical scenarios in which you might need this statement:
+Below, you can find the most typical scenarios in which you might need this statement after your CV is written:

 Applying for a job